• Loftus Hot Springs is a geothermal oasis near the Middle Fork Boise River

-Located about 50 miles northeast of Boise and 33 miles west of Atlanta, Loftus is one of many hot springs in the Boise National Forest.
-It’s a great spot to relax and soak in hot water while enjoying views of the river and the surrounding forest.
+Located about 50 miles northeast of Boise and 33 miles west of Atlanta, Loftus is among the many hot springs in the Boise National Forest.
+It’s an excellent destination for relaxing and soaking in hot water, with a view of the river and the surrounding forest.

-Loftus is open year-round.
-The road to the springs is graded but becomes narrow in places and can get washboarded; a high-clearance vehicle is recommended.
-From May through September, the weather tends to be pleasant.
-In winter, road conditions can be unsafe.
+Loftus is available year-round.
+The road to the springs is graded but may be narrow in places and occasionally get washboarded; a high-clearance vehicle is recommended.
+The road tends to be safer from May through September.
+During winter, the path may be dangerous to drive on.

 Note: There is no cell phone service at the springs.